jameshanlon/netlist-paths/README.md

 # Netlist paths

-This is a library and command-line tool for querying a Verilog netlist.
+Netlist paths is a library and command-line tool for querying a Verilog netlist.
 It reads an XML representation of a design's netlist, produced by Verilator, and provides facilities for inspecting types, variables and paths.
 The library is written in C++ and has a Python interface.

 ## Dependencies

-- C++ compiler supporing C++14.
+- C++ compiler supporing C++14
 - CMake (minimum 3.12.0)
 - Boost (minimum 1.68.0)
 - Python3